 Some states provide an additional benefit amount to employees with dependents.
 These amounts tend to be small; most states that provide this benefit offer $25 or less per dependent per week in additional benefits.

 Unemployment benefits are taxable.
 You may elect to have up to 10% of your benefit amount withheld to pay federal income taxes.

 If you earn other income while receiving unemployment, that may reduce the amount of benefits available to you.
 Of course, if you find a new job, you will no longer be eligible for unemployment.
 But if, for example, you pick up temporary work for a day or two while you are otherwise unemployed, you must report your earnings to the state unemployment agency, which will determine whether your unemployment benefits should be reduced to reflect those earnings.

 To learn more about your state's benefit amounts, contact your state's unemployment department.
-You can find links and contact information for every state at www.servicelocator.org/OWSLinks.asp, the Career One Stop site sponsored by the federal Department of Labor's Employment and Training Administration.
+You can find links and contact information for every state at the Career One Stop site, sponsored by the federal Department of Labor's Employment and Training Administration.

 In a normal economic climate, most states offer unemployment benefits for up to 26 weeks, or half a year, although a handful of states now offer benefits for fewer weeks.
-In these anything-but-normal times, however, the total period for which a former employee can receive benefits has been extended by an additional 13 weeks, up to a total of 39 weeks.
+In times of high unemployment, such as during the coronavirus pandemic, benefits might be extended further.